 Affiliate Professor of Psychology

 Faculty Fellow, Center for Law, Science & Innovation

 Ira Ellman’s current scholarly projects include an empirical investigation into how people make judgments about appropriate legal rules, and he has recently been awarded a large grant from an English foundation to extend that work to the United Kingdom.
-He is an affiliate faculty member of the Center for Child and Youth Policy at the University of California at Berkeley.
+He is a distinguished affiliated scholar with the Center for the Study of Law and Society at the University of California, Berkeley, as well as an affiliate faculty member of the Center for Child and Youth Policy at the University of California at Berkeley.

 Professor Ellman was Chief Reporter for the American Law Institute's 10-year study, Principles of the Law of Family Dissolution, and is senior author of a leading text on family law.
 Before joining the College faculty, he served as a law clerk for U.S. Supreme Court Justice William O. Douglas, a legislative aide to Sen. Adlai Stevenson III, and a consultant to the California legislature.
 He recently returned from a semester as a Visiting Fellow at Trinity College, Cambridge.
 He has previously visited at Hastings College of Law, Brooklyn Law School, the Institute for Social and Policy Studies at Yale University, the Earl Warren Institute, and the Center for the Study of Law and Society, at U.C.
 Berkeley.
 Professor Ellman has served on many legislative and judicial committees in Arizona concerned with family law and policy, including the Arizona Child Support Guidelines Committee.
 He has also written on health care law and was a founding member of the Bioethics Committee of Good Samaritan Medical Center in Phoenix.